albertzak/open/readme.md

 ## Random Notes

-from 2020-09 until 2024-08 i got paid to daydream (🚮). this is all i have to show for it.
+From 2020-09 until 2024-08 I got paid to daydream (🚮).
+This is all I have to show for it.

+(Order is somewhat chronological, newest at the top.)